Hecke Algebra Correspondences for the metaplectic group: Preliminaries

-For each affine simple root $\alpha_i$, let $s_i$ be the corresponding affine simple reflection.
 The Weyl group $\Omega$ is the group generated by the simple reflections $s_1, \dots, s_n$.
 The affine Weyl group $\Omega_a$ is the group generated by the affine simple reflections $s_0, s_1, \dots, s_n$; it is the semi-direct product $\Omega_a = D \Omega$ of a translation group $D$ and the Weyl group.
 Both $\Omega$ and $\Omega_a$ are Coxeter groups whose braid relations are given according to the following Coxeter diagram.